 Using a low-interest personal loan to pay off pricey credit card debt has the potential to save you a lot of money.
 For example, if your APR is 16% on your credit card and you consolidate $10,000 in debt with a new, 24-month personal loan with a 7.5 percent rate, you could save:

 - Nearly $1,100 in interest fees

 - Nearly $50 per month

-Plus, you could pay off the debt in two years.
+You could pay off the debt in two years.
 Financially speaking, that’s a win-win situation.

 When your credit reports show you have outstanding balances on your credit cards, there’s a chance it could lower your credit score.
-Scoring models like FICO are concerned with the percentage of your credit limit being used.
+Scoring models like FICO are concerned with the percentage of your credit limit used.
 This is known as credit utilization, or your revolving utilization ratio.

 When you use more of your card limit, your credit utilization goes up — which isn’t good for your credit score.

 This is where a consolidation loan can help.
 Paying your card balance down to $0 with a new personal loan would lower your credit card utilization to 0 percent.
 Typically the lower utilization falls, the better for your scores.